instrumentisto/rust-incubator/2_primitives_and_tools/2_8_logging/README.md

 - Executables should choose a logger implementation and initialize it early in the runtime of the program.
 Logger implementations will typically include a function to do this.
 >>>

-One interesting part is that log levels can be [disabled at compile-time][3], thus have __no runtime performance impact at all__, unless you're debugging.
+One interesting part is that log levels can be [disabled at compile time][3], thus have __no runtime performance impact at all__, unless you're debugging.

 Read through [log] crate [official documentation][2] for more information and details.